groupmm/playplot/README.md

 import matplotlib.pyplot as plt from makeplotplayable import Session

-# crate a Session from the audio data (url not final)
+# create a Session from the audio data (url not final)
 session = Session.from_file("https://github.com/meinardmueller/synctoolbox/blob/master/data_music/Schubert_D911-01_HU33.wav?raw=true")

 # decorate the plot function with the session